 The beautiful thing about living in Southern California is that you can enjoy outdoor events and attractions all year long.
-And right now, with the pandemic still lingering, it’s become the norm, especially for seniors.
-Los Angeles is filled with botanical gardens and one of the best is the Arboretum in Arcadia next to Santa Anita Racetrack.
+Los Angeles has several amazing botanical gardens and one of the best is the Arboretum in Arcadia next to Santa Anita Racetrack.

-You can practice forest bathing and yoga as well by registering for specific classes.
+Practice forest bathing and yoga by registering for specific classes that are given there.

 The Baldwin Legacy

-Elias Jackson “Lucky” Baldwin, born in 1828, was a California pioneer, businessman, and investor who purchased Rancho Santa Anita in 1875.
-He constructed a red and white coach barn in 1879 that is still standing at the Arboretum.
+Elias Jackson “Lucky” Baldwin was born in 1828 and was a California pioneer, businessman, and investor.
+He purchased Rancho Santa Anita in 1875 and constructed a red and white coach barn in 1879 that is still standing at the Arboretum.

 To beautify the property, he imported peacocks from India whose descendants walk the grounds today.

-Baldwin lived at the Hugo Reid Adobe on the Arboretum grounds which he expanded to an 8 room residence.
-In 1885-86 construction was completed for a Queen Anne Victorian-style guest cottage on the shore of Lake Baldwin.
-It is thought Baldwin had it built as a honeymoon gift for his 4th wife Lillie Bennett who was only 16 at the time of their marriage.
+Baldwin at first lived at the Hugo Reid Adobe on the Arboretum grounds which he expanded to an 8-room residence.
+Construction of his Queen Anne Victorian-style guest cottage on the shore of Lake Baldwin was completed in 1886.
+It is thought that Baldwin built it as a honeymoon gift for his 4th wife Lillie Bennett who was only 16 at the time of their marriage.

 The home was designed by Lillie Bennett’s father Albert, an architect known for designing courthouses in California.
 The couple separated soon after the home was finished and it became a memorial to Baldwin’s third wife, Jennie who had died in 1881.
 You may recognize the cottage from the TV show, Fantasy Island.